-- // Film coatings Improving the quality of the seed coating and minimizing abrasion via the use of film coatings and addition of a fluency agent.7 - // Quality assurance measuring and analyzing dust using the Heubach abrasion test.8 - // Deflector technologies deflectors attached to pneumatic sowing equipment ensure that at least 90% of the dust particles released from the seeder are directed onto the soil and not into the air.
+- coatings and addition of a fluency agent.7 - // Quality assurance Measuring and analyzing dust using the Heubach abrasion test.8 - direct exhaust to the soil by design, to ensure that at least 90% of the dust particles released from the seeder are directed onto the soil and not into the air.
 Further reducing dust emissions in this way minimizes the potential risk of exposure for watercourses and pollinators, like honeybees.